 To avoid fouled machinery and extensive unit cleanup, DO NOT operate units without filters in place.
-DO NOT use equipment as a temporary heat source during construction.
+DO NOT use equipment as a temporary heating or cooling source during construction.

-Condensate Pans: Check condensate drain pans for algae growth every three months.
+CONDENSATE PANS: Check condensate drain pans for algae growth every three (3) months.
 If algae growth is apparent, consult a water treatment specialist for proper chemical treatment.
-The application of an algaecide every three months will typically eliminate algae problems in most locations.
+The application of an algaecide every three (3) months will typically eliminate algae problems in most locations.

-Fan Motors: Lubricate fan motors annually.
-All ClimateMaster Horizontal and Vertical units are fully lubricated at the factory.
-DO NOT oil during installation.
+FAN MOTORS: Lubricate fan motors annually.
+All ClimateMaster Large Commercial Units are fully lubricated at the factory.
+DO NOT lubricate during installation.
+Check all belts and sheaves for wear.
+Adjust and replace as needed.

 Conduct amperage checks annually.
-Amperage draw should not exceed normal full load or rated load amps by more than 10 percent of the values noted on the unit nameplate.
+Amperage draw should not exceed normal full load or rated load amps by more than 10% of the values noted on the unit nameplate.
 Maintain a log of amperage values to detect deterioration prior to component failure.

-Unit Inspection: Visually inspect the unit annually.
+UNIT INSPECTION: Visually inspect the unit annually.
 Pay special attention to hose assemblies.
 Repair any leaks and replace deteriorated hoses immediately.

-Compressor: Conduct an amperage check on the compressor annually.
-Amperage draw should not exceed normal full load or rated load amps by more than 10 percent of the values noted on the unit nameplate.
+COMPRESSOR: Conduct amperage checks on the compressor annually.
+Amperage draw should not exceed normal full load or rated load amps by more than 10% of the values noted on the unit nameplate.
 Maintain a log of amperage values to detect deterioration prior to component failure.